Galois representations with large image in the global Langlands correspondence: Study of the images I: -valued representations

 \begin{proposition} Let $\ell \neq 2,3$, $p \geq 5$ and $G$ be a maximal subgroup of $\Omega_p(\F_\ell)$ of class $\mathcal{S}$.
 Then, if $\vert \mbox{P}G \vert > p^4(p+2)$, the non-abelian simple group $S$ is a finite simple group of Lie type in characteristic $\ell$.
 In fact, if $p=7$, $S \cong G_2(\F_\ell)$ and, if $7 \neq p \leq 293$, $S \cong \PSL_2(\F_\ell)$. \end{proposition} \begin{proof} The proof of the first part is very similar to \cite[Proposition 3.3]{Ze20}.
 The second part follows from \cite[Table 8.40]{BHRD13} and the tables in \cite{Lu01} by using the same technique as in \cite[\S 5]{Ze20}.

 \end{proof}

 \begin{remark} We remark that $\Omega_3(\F_\ell)$ does not have maximal subgroups of class $\mathcal{S}$ with $S$ a finite group of Lie type when $\ell \geq 5$ \cite[Table 8.7]{BHRD13}.
 Then, the classification of maximal subgroups of $\Omega_3(\F_\ell)$ is slightly different from the classification for $\Omega_p(\F_\ell)$ with $p>3$.
-Fortunately, when $p=3$, the large image conjecture is essentially a theorem that follows from \cite{CG13} and \cite{DV04}.
+Fortunately, when $p=3$, the large image conjecture is essentially a theorem that follows from \cite{CG13}\cite{Hui23} and \cite{DV04}.
 We also remark that the above proposition is expected to be true and uniform for all primes $p>7$.
 The only limitation (as in \cite{Ze20}) to prove such result for $p>293$, is the lack of a complete classification of representations of finite simple groups of Lie type as in \cite{Lu01}.
 Accordingly, any improvement in the bounds in such classification should imply an automatic improvement in several of our results. \end{remark}

 Now, we are ready to prove our theorem.
-The proof follows the structure of \cite{Di02} \cite{DV04} \cite{DV08} and \cite{DZ20}.
+As we mentioned above, the proof follows the structure of \cite{Di02} \cite{DV04} \cite{DV08} and \cite{DZ20}.
 Then, as in loc. cit., it will be given by showing that the image of $\overline{\rho}_{\pi,\ell}$ is not contained in any subgroup lying in cases i, ii, iii and iv of Aschbacher's classification.